 These No-Jet-Lag pills are great for long flights and changing time zones.
 They are an all-natural New Zealand remedy to help regulate your body clock and alleviate body stress.

 Don't Forget: Make sure to follow the instructions of taking one at take-off and then every two hours during your flight—it's worth waking up from your nap for.

 Don't be embarrassed by this one.
 Planes are covered with germs and are any easy environment to catch colds.
-Senior Editor Christine Sarkis always travels with bleach wipes to sanitize her seat and surrounding area on the plane.
+Traveling with bleach wipes means you always have a way to sanitize your seat and surrounding area on the plane.
 But, that's not all wipes are useful for—La Fresh Travel Wipes Line offers an array of products, from nail polish remover to face cleansing wipes to bug spray.
 Wipes not only eliminate liquids in your carry-on, they free up space, and won't leak or spill in your bag.

 Don't Forget: Check to make sure the wipes don't have an overwhelming smell before using them on the plane—it's tight quarters and you'll be sitting next to your seatmate for a while.